-ART 251 - Character Design (3 Cr.)
+ART 251 Character Design (3 Cr.)

-Students will leverage their drawing and anatomy knowledge to the creation of animation characters.
+Students leverage their drawing and anatomy knowledge to the creation of animation characters.
 This course introduces student to the traditions of character design and the basic structural strategies for creating animation characters.
-Students will explore simplification gradients relative to human, animal, and inanimate object-based characters.
-They will consider issues of costume, personality, and story interaction.
-The course will emphasize professional applications, techniques, and standards of quality.
-The work completed in this course will serve as pre-production design for PRJ 300, PRJ 350, or ANI 300.
+Students explore simplification gradients relative to human, animal, and inanimate object-based characters.
+They consider issues of costume, personality, and story interaction.
+The course emphasizes professional applications, techniques, and standards of quality.
+The work completed in this course serves as pre-production design for PRJ 300, PRJ 350, or ANI 300.

-ART 260 - Graphic Design, User Experience, and Input (3 Cr.)
+ART 260 Graphic Design, User Experience, and Input (3 Cr.)

-Students will explore elements of visual design and apply them to computer user interfaces.
-They will analyze various types of sensory interfaces and improve their skills in creating representations of information valuable to a system user.
-Additionally, emphasis will be placed on the overall enjoyment of the user experience, plus consideration towards relating the user experience to the theme of the game or system.
-Students will learn how to use various industry-standard languages related to prototype interfaces.
+Students explore elements of visual design and apply them to computer user interfaces.
+They analyze various types of sensory interfaces and improve their skills in creating representations of information valuable to a system user.
+Additionally, emphasis is be placed on the overall enjoyment of the user experience, plus consideration towards relating the user experience to the theme of the game or system.
+Students learn how to use various industry-standard languages related to prototype interfaces.